cimpleo/omnipay-authorizenetrecurring/README.md

 // "Successful." or "Error."
 ```

-# Additional Information
+# Other options for creating a subscription

-When creating or changing a subscription, in addition to the credit card, you can also specify the Customer info, BankAccount, OpaqueData, and Order values:
+When creating or changing a subscription, in addition to the credit card, you can also specify BankAccount, OpaqueDatam, Order and Customer values:

 ## Bank Account: